-Minco, through its wholly owned subsidiary Westland Exploration, holds a 20% interest in PL 1440R (Tatestown), which is being explored under a Joint Venture with Boliden (80%).
-The licence hosts part of the Tatestown-Scallanstown zinc-lead deposit.
-PL 1440R is located immediately adjacent to Boliden's Tara underground zinclead mine at Navan, County Meath.
+Minco, through its wholly owned subsidiary Westland Exploration, continues to maintain a 20% interest in PL 1440R (Tatestown).
+This licence is being explored under a Joint Venture with Boliden (80%).
+PL 1440R is located within the mineralized envelope that surrounds the immediately adjacent Boliden's Tara orebody and hosts part of the Tatestown-Scallanstown zinc-lead deposit.
+A historical resource of 2.4 million tonnes averaging 7.31% zinc plus lead has been estimated for the Tatestown-Scallanstown deposit.

-In 2020 Boliden's Tara Mine produced 2.3 million tonnes of zinc-lead ore and is the biggest zinc mine in Europe and one of the largest globally.
+In 2021 Boliden's Tara Mine produced 2.1 million tonnes of zinc-lead ore and is the largest zinc mine in Europe and is also one of the largest globally.
 Exploration by Boliden has continued to extend the life-of-mine through the delineation of new resources proximal to the existing workings and at the Tara Deep zone to the south-east.
-Boliden reported that exploration at the Tara Deep mineralization continued during 2020 with drilling from the surface, while drifting is underway toward Tara Deep at a depth of around 1000 meters.
-Boliden reported that drilling from the surface has been successful, and Tara Deep is now estimated to include 26 million tonnes of inferred Mineral Resources, compared with 22 million tonnes in 2019, which has also contributed to an increase in Tara's total Mineral Resource of 4.7 million tonnes (16%).